-- Level 1: Did not yet meet expectations of career and college readiness - Level 2: Partially met expectations of career and college readiness - Level 3: Approached expectations of career and college readiness - Level 4: Met expectations of career and college readiness - Level 5: Exceeded expectations of career and college readiness - 1.
-Approaching College and Career Readiness Measure: Achievement Measures for high grades - a.
-Level 3 or above in ELA: The percentage of all students in all tested grades at the school achieving a level 3 or above on the PARCC assessment in ELA.
+- Level 1: Did not meet expectations

+- Level 2: Partially met expectations

+- Level 3: Met Expectations

+- Level 4: Exceeded Expectations

+- 1. Approaching College and Career Readiness Measure: Achievement Measures for high grades

+- a.
+Level 3 or above in ELA: The percentage of all students in all tested grades at the school achieving a level 3 or above on the PARCC assessment or levels 3 or above on the MSAA in ELA.

-b.
-Level 3 or above in math: The percentage of all students in all tested grades achieving a level 3 or above on the PARCC assessment in math.
+- b.
+Level 3 or above in math: The percentage of all students in all tested grades achieving a level 3 or above on the PARCC assessment or levels 3 or above on the MSAA in math.